nus-cs2103-AY2324S2/ip/docs/README.md

 >[!CAUTION]
 > DO NOT CHANGE THE DATA FILE MANUALLY: If the format of data in the data file is invalid, Plaudern will not be able to load the data and will require the user to delete the data file manually.

-## Additional notes about commands
+## Additional notes about commands :pencil:
 - Usage of the special character `|` is strictly prohibited in the command.
 - Commands are **case-insensitive**.
 - Words in `<angle brackets>` are the parameters to be supplied by the user.